 A Juris Doctor (JD) provides students with a law degree that opens doors to a diverse range of professional careers in Australia and around the world.

-In addition to equipping you with an understanding of law and the contexts in which it operates, the JD places a significant emphasis on building your high-level research skills through opportunities to conduct independent legal research.
+In addition to equipping you with an understanding of the law and the contexts in which it operates, the JD places a significant emphasis on building your high-level research skills through opportunities to conduct independent legal research.

 The JD gives you additional advantages in establishing your career or providing a strong continuation for postgraduate study.

-Managing your Program
+Managing your program

 The Juris Doctor program consists of 144 units in total or the equivalent of three years full-time study, distributed as follows: